dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 Abstracts must be **one page** (8.5 inches by 11 inches) in length and submitted **as a PDF (preferred) or Microsoft Word file only**.

+You can download an abstract template in several formats:

+-   PDF (not fillable)
+-   Microsoft Word
+-   Pages

+You are not required to use the template, but please be sure to include all the required fields in your abstract.

 Please format your abstract as follows:

 -   Use 1 inch (2.5 cm) margins on the top, sides, and bottom of